aws-cloudformation/rain/README.md

 * **Predict deployment failures** (EXPERIMENTAL): `rain forecast` analyzes a template and the target deployment account to predict things that might go wrong when you attempt to create, update, or delete a stack.
 This command speeds up development by giving you advanced notice for issues like missing permissions, resources that already exist, and a variety of other common resource-specific deployment blockers.

 * **Modules** (EXPERIMENTAL): `rain pkg` supports client-side module development with the `!Rain::Module` directive.
 Rain modules are partial templates that are inserted into the parent template, with some extra functionality added to enable extending existing resource types.
+This feature integrates with CodeArtifact to enable package publish and install.

 _Note that in order to use experimental commands, you have to add `--experimental` or `-x` as an argument._